 As to the remaining functions, COV calculates the sample covariance.
-CORR returns the correlation coefficient, and LRY the linear estimate for the function at the given point.
+CORR returns the correlation coefficient, and LRY, LRY the linear estimates for the function at the given point or abccissa.

 For the same sample still in the calculator's memory, we obtain the values: